 If you answered yes to any of those, you should have an estate plan in place.
 No doubt about it.
 It doesn’t matter how much or how little you have in your estate.
 In order to save your loved ones a great deal of time and potentially money, you should have an estate plan.

 Think of an estate plan in a similar way to car insurance.
+In first place, you have to take full advantage of car insurance for sp10 after you buy a car.
 Buying your car insurance AFTER you get in an accident will do you no good at all.
 The same goes for an estate plan.
 You need to have the plan in place BEFORE something happens to you or a loved one.

 There are a handful of things that confuse people about estate planning, and we wanted to outline a couple key parts to the process for you to get a basic understanding of what it entails.
 Here are seven important points about estate planning:

 - If you don’t have a plan in place, someone else will have one for you whether you like it or not.

 It is extremely important to make sure you have an estate plan in place before something happens to you or a loved one, because if you don’t, you are leaving it up to the state to decide how to handle all of your assets.
 Each state, depending on where you live, has their own laws in place called intestacy laws.
 These laws determine who will inherit your estate, and how much they will inherit.
 To ensure you have a direct say in who inherits what from your estate, and how much, be proactive in planning your estate.
 Your family will thank you for it.

 - Make sure all of your assets have named beneficiaries.